 Faith, trust, and commitment are the foundations of every relationship.
 Marriage requires a deeper level of commitment.
 You must be willing to do whatever it takes to ensure a happy married life.
 There may be times when things will not go your way.
 It requires a deep commitment from your side to take the initiative to resolve and overcome the issues.

 The commitment you display through your actions rather than your words is what will help you survive the first year of marriage.
 Avoid prioritizing your feelings over your spouse’s to keep your relationship going strong.
 Also, having unrealistic expectations from your better half can only lead to disappointment and heartaches.
-Indulging in such behavior displays your lack of commitment to the relationship and may strain the bond.
+Indulging in such behavior displays your lack of commitment to the relationship and may strain the bond and hinder the growth of the relationship.

 We have talked about the issues you can run into during your first year of marriage.
 Now, let us see what you can do to resolve them in the next section.